 For hundreds of years, technology has paved the way for a faster, more efficient way of doing things.
 From cars to computers and everything in between, it has allowed us to achieve more in less time.
 In this scenario, automation has proven to be a powerful tool.
 While there are those that doubt or, in some cases, fear it, automation is here to make our lives easier – not to replace us.
 So what does automation mean for the accounting industry?

 Some claim accounting automation is set on removing human intervention altogether.
-Others disagree, while some remain unsure or unconvinced by its potential.
-There is an ongoing discussion.
-And, with the ever-growing catalogue of apps and software, it’s one that will only gather more pace as time goes on.
+Others disagree while some remain unsure or unconvinced by its potential.
+There’s an ongoing discussion.
+And, with the ever-growing catalogue of apps and software, it’s one that will only gain momentum as time goes on.

-At Dext, we are firm believers that accounting automation is a step in the right direction for the industry and its people.
+At Dext, we’re firm believers that accounting automation tools are a step in the right direction for the industry and its people.
 But we also understand there’s uncertainty and questions that need answering.
-Here, we want to address those and share why accounting technology is a must-have for firms.
+Here, we want to address those and share why accounting technology is a must-have for any accounting firm.

 You’ll find out: